NHSDigital/record-a-vaccination-guidance/app/index.md

 ---
 layout: page
-title: A guide to the Record a vaccination service
+title: A guide to using Record a vaccination
 analytics_key: home
 next:
   title: Vaccination data